Bramos-Ramos/usajobs_api_call/README.md

 You'll also need to set up an AWS account and an IAM user with permissions to create and manage the infrastructure resources required by this project.

-## Tasman

-For this case specifically, I created a RDS PostgreSQL instance wich I sent the credentials by email earlier on.

-Also I created a IAM user so you can check the whole infrastructure.

 ## API Call

 For this project I created a python file which extracts data related to the keyword "data engineering" as requested per the test.